reflectoring/reflectoring.github.io/_posts/2021-05-03-designing-a-aws-cdk-project.md

 }
 ```

-It accomplishes quite a bit more than the service stack from the chapter ["Getting Warm with AWS"](#getting-warm):
+It accomplishes quite a bit:

 * It creates a `CfnTaskDefinition` to define an ECS task that hosts the given Docker image.
 * It adds a `CfnService` to the ECS cluster previously deployed in the `Network` construct and adds the tasks to it.